rohrerj/scion/doc/dev/design/FABRID.rst

 The `FABRID <https://netsec.ethz.ch/publications/papers/2023_usenix_fabrid.pdf>`_,
 protocol allows to implement such fine-grained path selection.
 A deployment of FABRID in SCIONLab makes its next-generation features available to interested parties around the globe.
-FABRID also implicitly implements the `EPIC <https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf>`_, features source authentication for routers and the destination host, and path validation for source and destination hosts.
+FABRID also implicitly implements the `EPIC' <https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC.pdf>`_ features, including source authentication for routers and the destination host, and path validation for source and destination hosts.

 Proposal
 ========

-FABRID indroduces policies, which can be thought of as additional path constraints such that the ASes only use intra-AS paths that fulfill that policy.
+FABRID indroduces policies, which can be thought of as additional path constraints: ASes on an endhost's selected inter-domain path only forward traffic over intra-AS paths of their network that match the endhost's selected policy.
-The ASes announce those policies to the end hosts, who then can use those additional path constraint during path selection.
+ASes announce the policies they satisfy to endhosts, which use them during path selection to further constrain the desired forwarding paths.
-The border routers use those policies to decide on the intra-AS path to forward, e.g. by using MPLS labels.
+The endhosts communicate the selected policies to the on-path ASes by encoding them in SCION data packets.
+On-path border routers read the encoded policies from each packet, and forward the packet along one of potentially multiple policy-compliant intra-AS paths.
+Enforcing correct traversal of an intra-AS path can for example be achieved through MPLS.
 Some FABRID policies are globally defined and others locally per AS.
-Global policies make sense in order to have known policies for the common use cases where each end host knows that if an AS supports that policy, then it knows the constraints of that policy without the need of fetching the full policy description.
+Global policies serve the purpose of avoiding redundancy for policies implemented by many ASes.
-The AS network operator configures which global FABRID policies are supported for the local AS and can add additional local FABRID policies that are valid for this AS.
+The AS network operator specifies in a configuration which global policies are supported, and can additionally define arbitrary local policies.
+We distinguish between policy identifier and policy description.
-The FABRID policy identifiers are provided to the endhosts inside of the PCB or as an detachable PCB extension.
+The policy identifiers are provided to the endhosts inside the PCB, or if the number of policies is large, as an detachable PCB extension.
-The FABRID policy descriptions on the other hand have to be requested from the local control service which will then either return the cached FABRID policy description or query the policy description from the remote AS.
+The policy descriptions on the other hand have to be requested from the local control service which will then either return the cached policy description or query the policy description from the remote AS.
-That way we can minimize the overhead that the FABRID polices cause to the PCB size.
-A source endhost can then select a path together with FABRID policies and forward the FABRID packet over this path to a destination endhost.
+By only encoding the policy identifiers, but not the policy descriptions, inside the PCBs, we can minimize FABRID's PCB size overhead, which is negligible.
+A source endhost can then select a SCION forwarding path, where it encodes up to one policy index for each on-path AS (it can also select no policy for an AS) in its packets.
-The on-path border routers will then add some proof of transit such that the destination endhost can later verify that the packet indeed followed the intended path.
+On-path border routers will then add a proof of transit such that the destination endhost can later verify that the packet indeed followed the intended path.

 Our proposed design and implementation of FABRID allows for incremental deployment at router- and AS-level, i.e., some AS operators may want to deploy FABRID while others do not, and those who do may only want to deploy it on a subset of border routers.
-This allows for a smooth migration where an AS can test-wise update some border routers and test that nothing breaks.
+This allows for a smooth migration, during wich an AS can test-wise update some border routers and verify that everything works as intended.
-However, this could lead to the situation where an end host does not have paths available with all on-path ASes supporting FABRID.
+However, allowing for incremental deployment can lead to the situation in which an endhost may not have any forwarding path available for which every on-path AS supports FABRID.
-In such a situation the end host can still send its traffic along that path, but the guarantees provided by FABRID only hold for the FABRID-enabled ASes.
+In such a situation, the endhost's traffic is still forwarded along that inter-domain path, but FABRID's intra-domain forwarding guarantees only apply to the FABRID-enabled ASes.

-Since each AS can create their own local FABRID policies, end hosts have to retrieve them.
+Since each AS can create their own local policies, endhosts need a mechanism to discover them.
-In our design, end hosts have to retrieve them from their local AS, and the local AS has to retrieve them from the remote AS, similar to how SCION path retrieval is implemented.
+In our design, endhosts retrieve them from their local AS, and the local AS retrieves them from the remote AS, similar to how SCION path retrieval is implemented.
-Those policies are only fetched on demand by the local control service and will be cached till end of their validity.
+Those policies are only fetched on demand by the local control service and will be cached until they expire.
-This allows for better scalability for the FABRID policies because an AS does not have to retrieve all FABRID policies from all other ASes.
+This on-demand policy retrieval improves the scalability of the control service compared to simply fetching all the policies from all ASes in the internet.
-Even though the beacon had to be adapted, the size increase is negligible.

 The design document specifies:

 - The header design
-    Specification of the two new Hop-by-Hop extension options, their fields and how they are computed.
+    Specifies the two new Hop-by-Hop extension options, including definitions of their option fields.
-- The data plane
+- Modifications of the data plane
-    Describes how the FABRID packets are processed and forwarded at the border routers, how the endhosts can send FABRID packets, and the path validation for the destination endhost.
+    Describes the packet generation process at endhosts, the forwarding process at border routers, and the path valildation procedure at the destination endhost.
-- The control plane
+- Modifications of the control plane
-    Describes how the FABRID policies are defined, additional beaconing information, and new FABRID control service endpoints which are used for communicating the FABRID policies to the endhosts and remote ASes.
+    Describes the format of FABRID policies, the modifications to the path construction beacons, and the FABRID control service endpoints used to communicate policies to endhosts and other ASes.
 - Configuration
     Describes how the border router and the control service have to be configured such that they are able to process FABRID packets.
+- Rationale
+    Describes different design options and the reasoning behind the decision behind our choice.
+- Implementation
+    Lists the steps in which FABRID is going to be implemented.

-The design document will be extended in the future to also specify features that will be implemented in a later iteration e.g. path validation for the source end host.
+The design document will be extended in the future to also specify features that will be implemented in a later iteration e.g. path validation for the source endhost.

 .. figure:: fig/FABRID/NetworkTopology.png

+    Example network topology.
-    Example network topology; different intra-AS router colors indicate different manufacturers.
+    Different intra-AS router colors indicate different manufacturers.
-    Here we have the Hosts H01 from AS01 and Host H02 from AS02 who try to communicate with each other.
+    H01 in AS01 and H02 in AS02 want to communicate with each other.
     This topology allows constraints like "Do not route traffic over devices produced by hardware manufacturer red", or "Route traffic only over devices produced by hardware manufacturer green or blue".
-    Since all paths between Host H01 and Host H02 traverse a green router, it is not possible to find a path that does not traverse green routers.
+    Note that, since all paths between Host H01 and Host H02 traverse a green router, it is not possible to find a path that does not traverse green routers.

 Header design
 --------------

-The FABRID header design is built using the SCION Hop-by-Hop extensions (HBH), which allows for incremental deployability.
+The FABRID header design is based on SCION Hop-by-Hop extensions (HBH), in order to allow for incremental deployability.
-We created two different HBH options.
+We define two options, the Identifier option and the FABRID option.
-First, the Identifier option that contains the packet ID and a timestamp which is used to uniquely identify a packet of a flow.
+The Identifier option contains the packet ID and a timestamp, which are used to uniquely identify a packet.
-And second, the FABRID option that contains the FABRID hopfield metadata fields and a path validator field.
+The FABRID option contains the FABRID hopfield metadata fields and a path validator field.
 The Identifier option can be used without the FABRID option and can therefore also be used by other extensions.
 The FABRID option on the other hand requires that the Identifier option is specified in the HBH extension before the FABRID option.